-Learn about taking horse pasture soil samples for accurately identify mineral imbalances in the soil.
+Learn about taking horse pasture soil samples to accurately identify mineral imbalances in the soil.
 Soil imbalances affect grass health.

 Select representative fields which are important to your horses.
 It is useful to have a sample of the best and the worst.
-For example, within the typical grazing fields there may be a field with palatability problems, or which causes abscess problems or more sweet itch, weed invasion or a poor level of grass growth
+For example, within the typical grazing fields, there may be a field with palatability problems, or which causes abscess problems or more sweet itch, weed invasion or a poor level of grass growth